surio/AnMitech-neue/README.md

 <h3> Upcomimg </h3>

 * Scutum - Roman legionnaire shield assets to be implemented.
+* Update : Scutum was implemented into game in September/October 2024.